Golf Activities and Practice Drills at Home

 You can also use a metal ball mark or quarter which makes it really challenging because it is so small.

-I also like flat rubber jar openers, which are great because they are about 4 inches in diameter (same size as a golf hole).
-Jar Openers
+I also like flat rubber jar openers, about 4 inches in diameter (same size as a golf hole).
+Jar Openers.

 When you are sitting around your living room watching TV or on your electronics, or need a small break, every now and then get up and roll some putts in – guess what?
 That counts as practice and can have a huge effect on your score!